VasoTracker/VasoTracker-2-Software/README.md

-# VasoTracker 2.0 - Pressure Myograph and Blood Vessel Diameter Tracking Software (online and offline analysis)
+# VasoTracker 2.0 - Blood Vessel Diameter Tracking Software (online and offline analysis)

-The VasoTracker 2.0 software is a comprehensive software solution designed for the acquisition and analysis of imaging data from blood vessels mounted in a pressure myograph.
+The VasoTracker 2.0 software is a comprehensive software solution designed for the acquisition and analysis of blood vessel imaging data.
 It supports both live and pre-recorded video analysis, making it adaptable for various experimental set ups.
+It was initially developed for pressure myography, but it works for many other types of imaging!

 ![til](https://github.com/VasoTracker/VasoTracker-2-Software/blob/main/VasoTracker%20GUI.gif)